Maxim80/devman_async_python_space_game_02/README.md

 This project is a game engine for a terminal game about space with animation and connected controls.

 Missile control:
-move up - up arrow on the keyboard;
+* move up - up arrow on the keyboard;
-move down - down arrow on the keyboard;
+* move down - down arrow on the keyboard;
-move left - left arrow;
+* move left - left arrow;
-move to the right - arrow to the right. shoot - space
+* move to the right - arrow to the right;
+* shoot - space.

 Game scenario:
 The pace of the game and all events are tied to the years.
 One year is 1.5 seconds of playing time.
 We start from 1957 - the year of the launch of the first artificial Earth satellite.